 Side effects of the new medications are generally mild, and may include headaches and fatigue.

 Before starting any treatment, it’s important to discuss all medications you’re taking with your doctor.
-That should include both prescription drugs and over-the-counter medicines.
+That includes prescription drugs and over-the-counter medications.